Particl-Community/academy/intro/intro_general_functions.rst

 -----------

 Particl Marketplace is accessible right from the Particl Desktop application.
 It is deployed on a distributed network that lets you connect directly, without the help of any intermediary, with buyers and sellers from all around the world.

+In-depth details can be found at :ref:`Particl Marketplace Explained`.
+The basic knowledge is compiled at :ref:`What's |PM|`.

 Open Market
 ~~~~~~~~~~~